uschpc/TAC450-DataScience-Fall2025/week3/README.md

 ### Software Environment Setup
 First login to CARC OnDemand: https://ondemand.carc.usc.edu/ and request a 'Discovery Cluster Shell Access' within OpenOnDemand.

 We will use Conda to build software packages.
-WE have prepared a setup script for installation.
+We have prepared a setup script for installation.

 First, we need to request an interactive session.